Daily Assignments (pdf)

 I. Why is the Climate Changing?

-Activity 1: How much is the climate changing?
+Activity 1: Is the climate changing?

 Activity 2: How are the atoms in atmospheric gas molecules connected?